 The rope slips off the cleat - the boat undocks from the mainland.
 A few strokes of the paddle, lift the bow to the wind, hoist the mainsail, then the jib.
 Veering off downwind, we pick up speed and the rustle of the wind is replaced by the gurgle of the water.
 The L. Francis Herreshoff design Buzzards Bay 14 is gliding through the water, waves gently kissing the bow.
-It's the beginning of an adventure.
+It's summer again.

 Countless isles and skerries

 There's something beautiful about being carried by the wind.
 When you observe, navigate, and use the surrounding elements you enter a state of deep flow.
 In a sense, you become one with the elements, leaning to the wind and waves for support.
 Keeping an eye on the gusts that roam the surface of the sea as dark shadowy figures.
 Watching the horizon for approaching fronts of showers.
 And navigating between rocks and beacons.